Khainguyen1349/PythonPSO/README.md

 Finally, I can jump into *PSOMatchingNetwork.ipynp* file to see how I merged these files above.

-...Update is coming soon because the result is still unralizable, simple, and lacking of refinements
+...Update is coming soon because the result is still unrealiable, simple, and lacking of refinements